macroxue/2048-ai/README.md

 make
 ```

-## How to Run
+## How to run

 Be patient for the very first run.
-It can take 20 to 30 minutes to build and
+It can take 20 to 30 minutes to compute and
 save two lookup tables, depending on the speed of the system.
 Later runs are
 much faster by loading the tables within a few seconds.